Krishna2win/Loan_Approval/README.md

      ```bash
     streamlit run app.py

-## Usage

-After installation, you can run the Streamlit app to interact with the model and explore the data.
-The main app file for the project is `app.py`.

-To start the Streamlit app, run:
-    ```bash
-    streamlit run app.py

 ### Model

 The loan approval model is created using scikit-learn and is integrated into a Streamlit application.
 The process includes: